Convert VHS-C Tapes to Digital – Waiting for …?

 How Does It Work?

-Once packed, I convert VHS-C to digital by playing it in a regular VHS player using a VHS-C adapter, run the output into a time-based corrector (another story), into a converter box, and finally into capture software on a computer.
-I then edit this captured software to crop to a clean frame, eliminate any dead space at the beginning and end, then process through another computer into the format required by the customer (typically mp4).
+Once packed, I convert VHS-C to digital by playing it in a regular VHS player using a VHS-C adapter, running the output into a time-based corrector (another story), into a converter box, and finally into capture software on a computer.
+I then edit this captured software to crop to a clean frame, eliminate any dead space at the beginning and end, then process it through another computer into the format required by the customer (typically mp4).

 My Tapes are Sooooo Old